Jota Quest: Biography

 In 2001, they returned to their original formula with bass guitar grooves, funk rock guitar riffs and beautiful lyrics with Discotecagem Pop Variada, their fourth album.
 Jota Quest recapped the bar band feeling with hits like "Na Moral" and the ballad "Só Hoje".
 In 2002, Rogério Flausino was invited by Disney to sing the Brazilian version of the Treasure Planet's soundtrack.
 The song is called Estou Aqui.
-With the success of the last record, the Jota Quest recorded on days 1 and 2 May 2003, the CD and DVD MTV ao Vivo: Jota Quest at the Praça do Papa, in Belo Horizonte, broadcast by MTV Brasil.
+With the success of the last record, the Jota Quest recorded on days 1 and 2 May 2003, the CD/DVD MTV ao Vivo: Jota Quest at the Praça do Papa, in Belo Horizonte, broadcast by MTV Brasil.
 First live record of the group, gathered the biggest hits of the band and also had the special participation of Arnaldo Antunes and Thaíde.
 In the same year, they were the only ones in Latin America to be invited to participate in the soundtrack of the movie Spider-Man 2, that also had a version for the cartoon.
 The lyrics were made by Rogério Flausino.

 Ten years after launching the first CD, the band was consolidated in the Brazilian pop rock's scenario.
 Altogether there were five CDs, thousands of shows and attendance records all over Brazil, presentations in the U.S. and recently in Europe, where they attended the opening of the Rock in Rio Lisboa, sharing the stage with Carlos Santana and Roger Waters.
 After four years without releasing a CD with new material, the group got isolated in his studio in Belo Horizonte to record the album Até Onde Vai, which arrived at the stores in October 2005, and since then, remains between the country's best-selling CDs.
 The album fused rock and funk elements and contained their cover version of Brazilian singer Roberto Carlos's "Além do Horizonte" which became a major hit.
 The album produced a further string of hit singles, all receiving heavy rotation on Brazilian radio stations, including: "O Sol", "Palavras de Um Futuro Bom" at the tail-end of 2006, and most recently "Já Foi" in the first half of 2007.
 This album was a 7th Annual Latin Grammy nominated.
 Lead singer Rogerio Flausino was also invited to sing in English on electronic dance act Layo and Bushwacka's 2006 album.
 In 2007, Rogério Flausino received the Multishow Award for being the best singer in Brazil.
 In the same year on 13 August, he became a father, having her first daughter, Nina.
 The "Até Onde Vai" toure were the longest one of Jota Quest.